 - 1 liter of milk (we used 2% fat, more fat will give a creamier, thicker yogurt)*

-- Click the button ‘yogurt’ twice, you should now have selected the option ‘more’ and the display will say boil.
+- Click the button ‘yogurt’ until it shows the option ‘more’ and says ‘boil’.

-- Let the InstantPot do its thing, it will now pasteurize the milk again.
-Once the program is finished, take the bowl out of the InstantPot and leave to cool down to 40-45C.
-You can speed this up by placing it in an ice bath.
+- Let the InstantPot do its thing, it will now pasteurize the milk.** Once the program is finished (it will start beeping), take the bowl out of the InstantPot and leave to cool down to 40-45C.
+You can speed this up by placing it in an ice bath or your fridge.

 - Place the pot back in the InstantPot (make sure it is clean on the outside!).
 Close the lid again and now select the ‘normal’ program within the yogurt menu.

 - A timer will pop up, select the time you’d prefer.
-We used 13h, the longer you ferment, the more tangy the yogurt, it’s what I like.
+We use 11-13h, the longer you ferment, the more tangy the yogurt.
 We’ve also tried 10h which gave a perfectly fine yogurt, we just prefer a slightly thicker and more sour yogurt.

 - Leave it one until the program is finished.

-- Pour it in a suitable bowl with a lid and leave to cool in the fridge.
+- Pour the yogurt in a suitable bowl with a lid and leave to cool in the fridge.
 It will thicken further in the fridge.

-- Once it’s been cooled you can choose to strain it to thicken in any further by using a cheese cloth
+- Once it’s been cooled you can choose to strain it to thicken in any further by using a cheese cloth.
+We find that our yogurt is thick enough for our purposes so don’t do this.

 FAO, Codex Alimentarius on Milk and milk products, 2011, 2nd edition, link